 - Respiratory irregularities

 - Loss of consciousness (even temporary)

 If any of these symptoms or any other irregular behavior or symptom occurs after a strike to the head then this may be a very serious and life-threatening event.
 Immediate medical evaluation is essential or you may well die.
 This is a problem that will not go away and you may only have hours to live.

 There are a few things to take away from this discussion.

-- There are no guarantees that loss of consciousness will result from such a blow; in fact the odds are against it.
+- There are no guarantees that loss of consciousness will result from such a blow.
+The odds are against it.

 - If the pterion is fractured then very serious and life-threatening consequences may result.
 This can result from even a relatively minor strike to this area of the head.

-- If you have been struck in this area of the head you must be very vigilant about monitoring for and detecting abnormal symptoms that might be attributed to this type of injury.
+- If you s in this area of the head you must be very vigilant about monitoring for and detecting abnormal symptoms that might be attributed to this type of injury.
 It is likely prudent to seek medical evaluation even if you do not exhibit any obvious or definitive symptoms.

-- It is essential that you keep your guard up at all times to prevent these types of injury.
+- You must keep your guard up at all times to prevent these types of injuries.

 - In Tensoku Ryu we never deliberately strike to the temple area unless we intend to cause serious and perhaps fatal injuries to an individual.
 Since these injuries may not manifest themselves for many hours it is difficult to justify that these strikes helped put an immediate end to a conflict.
 Therefore we do not favor this type of attack as a self-defense methodology.